 - Pay Yourself Back program where your points have 25% more value when applied as statement credits.

 - Purchase protection and extended warranty protection.

-- No foreign transaction fee
+- No foreign transaction fees

 Watch the annual fees, though, to make sure it’s worth the added expense.

-And if travel isn’t in your foreseeable future, you have the option to turn your points into gift cards at a 1 cent per point.
+As a cardholder, you’ll also get 10% in bonus points awarded upon your anniversary.
+And if a travel purchase isn’t in your foreseeable future, you have the option to turn your points into gift cards at $0.01 per point.

-Chase’s transfer partners are:
+Chase’s transfer partners include:

-- Southwest Rapid Rewards
+- Southwest Airlines

-- Air France–KLM Flying Blue
+- Air France

 - British Airways